 evtone is a command-line program that plays tones on any beeper device on Linux, such as your PC speaker or the pwm-beeper module.

 Unlike 'beep' or similar tools, evtone only supports outputting SND_TONE events to devices you'll find in /dev/input.
-No attempt to play tones through the connected terminal is supported.
+No attempt to play tones through the connected terminal or to single tone hardware is supported.